keanmndz/dlgpoultry/README.md

 **[05/19/2018 Update]** Successfully defended this system as our Capstone project and earned Best Capstone for it.
 Yay!

 May also be buggy and have missing files.
 Might not be updating this anymore but depends.
+This is the public repo for the project, the private repo is the _[most likely]_ updated version of the project

 _This system uses Laravel 5.5 PHP Framework._